Photo by: Cristina Moarcas

 From 1980 to 2012, he has received over forty awards from the Canadian Stage Band Festival, Festival des Harmonies du Québec, Festival des Harmonies et Orchestres Symphoniques du Québec, Jazzfest des Jeunes du Québec, Musicfest Canada, National Association of Jazz Educators (NAJE) (Detroit), Yamaha Band Explosion (Toronto) and the Yamaha Band Explosion World Final (Tokyo).
 He has earned from the Pro-Mark Corporation, the Certificate of Recognition in appreciation of his distinguished service and outstanding dedication to teaching jazz percussion (1993) and a sponsorship from the prestigious Swiss company, cymbals and gongs, Paiste (1994).

-From 1996 to 2012, he was awarded numerous grants from the Canada Council (CC), Conseil des Arts et Lettres du Québec (CALQ) and the Society of Composers, Authors and Music Publishers of Canada (SOCAN).
+From 1996 to 2018, he was awarded numerous grants from the Canada Council for the Arts (CCA), Conseil des Arts et Lettres du Québec (CALQ) and the Society of Composers, Authors and Music Publishers of Canada (SOCAN).

-From 1994 to 2012, he produced ten recordings with Keyser-Couroux (3+3, Theatre of Entropy, Watergating, etc..) and six recordings with the Kappa ensemble (Kappa, bien serré, Sound Off, etc.. ), participated to the Kore inaugural concert, was a board member of the Innovations en concert production group, percussionist for the L’ivresse de la vitesse 1 & 2 compact discs reissues, the recording of Entropic Twilight by composer Paul Dolden and the soundtrack for the animated short “C-Note” by filmaker Christopher Hinton for the National Film Board (NFB) (http://www.nfb.ca/film/cNote).
+From 1994 to 2018, he produced nine recordings with Keyser-Couroux (3+3, Theatre of Entropy, Watergating, etc..) and ten recordings with the Kappa ensemble (Kappa, bien serré, Sound Off, etc..), participated to the Kore inaugural concert, was a board member of the Innovations en concert production group, percussionist for the L’ivresse de la vitesse 1 & 2 compact discs reissues, the recording of Entropic Twilight by composer Paul Dolden and the soundtrack for the animated short “C-Note” by filmaker Christopher Hinton for the National Film Board (NFB) (http://www.nfb.ca/film/cNote).

 From 1980 to 2012, he participated as a conductor and/or percussionist to the Canadian Stage Band Festival (Hamilton, Montreal) Festival des Harmonies et Orchestres Symphoniques du Québec (Trois-Rivières, Sherbrooke), Festival des Musiques au Présent (Québec), Montreal International Jazz Festival, French Broadcasters Festival (Béziers), Festival Évolutions (Montréal), JazzFest des Jeunes du Québec (St-Hubert), National Association of Jazz Educators (NAJE) (Detroit), Les Coups de Théâtre (Montréal), MusicFest Canada (Ottawa, Québec, Toronto, Edmonton), Open Ears (Kitchener), Suoni per il Popolo (Montréal), Yamaha Band Explosion (Toronto, Tokyo).

-He’s presently pursuing his studies in philosophy at the Montreal University.
+He’s currently pursuing his studies in philosophy at the Montreal University.